-Gossips and affairs is not just a ‘today’s thing’ in Bollywood.
+We must say, gossips and affairs are not just a ‘today’s thing’ in Bollywood.
 Relationships, affairs and darkest secrets have always scored a permanent corner in the life of many stars.
 And, one such star, who defines the word ‘beautiful’ is Madhubala.
-From dying a much-undeserved death to her involvement with multiple stars of her time, let us take you on a journey of all the men that came into Madhubala’s life, only to leave her when she needed someone the most.
+From dying a much-undeserved death to her involvement with multiple stars of her time, let us take you on a journey of all the men that had come into Madhubala’s life, only to leave her when she had needed someone the most.

 Almost everybody has a childhood love and so did the Mahal star.
-For the uninitiated, Madhubala was born and brought-up in Delhi, before she moved to Mumbai to pursue her love for acting.
-It was said that Latif, a resident of Delhi was utterly depressed before Madhubala shifted base to Mumbai.
-As a parting gift, she gifted Latif a red rose, which served as a symbol of their love.
-He had kept the rose with him and placed it on her grave when she died.
-Now a retired IAS officer, Latif visits Madhubala’s grave every year on February 23 (the day of her demise) and places a red rose on top of it.
+For the uninitiated, Madhubala was born and brought up in Delhi, before she had moved to Mumbai to pursue her love for acting.
+It was said that Latif, a resident of Delhi was utterly depressed before Madhubala had shifted her base to Mumbai.
+As a parting gift, she had gifted Latif a red rose, which had served as a symbol of their love.
+He had kept the rose with him and had placed it on her grave when she had died.
+It is said that Latif still visits Madhubala’s grave every year on February 23 (the day of her demise) and places a red rose on top of it.

-Kidar Sharma gave Madhubala her much-needed break in films.
-Rumours had it that the first time Kidar saw Mahdhubala, he fell for her.
-Kidar’s one-sided obsession for Madhubala grew, but she did not reciprocate to his feelings.
-Madhubala, being a young girl at that time, probably thought that she deserves better than a much-elder Kidar.
-And their ‘supposedly’ one-sided love-story saw a short end.
-However, Madhubala’s younger sister, Madhur Brij Bhushan shared a few insights to this rumour.
-She shared,
+Kidar Sharma had given Madhubala her much-needed break in films.
+Rumours had it that the first time Kidar had seen Mahdhubala, he had fallen for her.
+Kidar’s one-sided obsession for Madhubala had grown, but she had not reciprocated his feelings.
+Madhubala, being a young girl at that time, probably had thought that she deserves someone better than a much-elder man, Kidar.
+And their ‘supposedly’ one-sided love-story had a short end.
+However, Madhubala’s younger sister, Madhur Brij Bhushan had shared a few insights into this rumour.
+She had shared,

 "Kidar Sharma and Mohan Sinha were old enough to be her father.”